lxtGH/lxtGH.github.io/_pages/includes/intro.md

 I serve as a regular reviewer for many conferences and journals, including CVPR, ICCV, ECCV, ICLR, AAAI, NeurIPS, ICML, IJCAI, IEEE-TIP, IEEE-TPAMI, IJCV, IEEE-TSCVT, IEEE-TMM, and IEEE-TGRS.

-I also serve as an Area Chair for ICLR-2025/2026, CVPR-2026, ICML-2025, ICCV-2025, NeurIPS-2025, AAAI-2025/2026, WACV-2026, and ECCV-2026.
+I also serve as an Area Chair for ICLR-2025/2026, CVPR-2026, ICML-2025, ICCV-2025, NeurIPS-2025, AAAI-2025/2026, WACV-2026/2027, and ECCV-2026.

 In addition, I also serve as an Associate Editor for T-PAMI.

-<span style="color:red"> I am looking for an research engineer/scientist on AIGC background, location: Beijing and Singapore.
+<span style="color:red"> I am looking for a research scientist on AIGC background, location: Beijing and Singapore.
 [Urgent!]
 Candidates with AIGC experience first. </span>

 <span style="color:red"> I am looking for strong interns with LLM/Diffusion infra and/or AIGC background, location: Beijing and Singapore.
 [Urgent!]
 Candidates with strong infra ability first.
 (ByteIntern/筋斗云实习生) </span>